-Breast pain can be caused by lack of frequent or effective milk removal, vasospasm, or infection.
+Breast pain can be caused by lack of frequent or effective milk removal, vasospasm, referred pain from an injury, or infection.
 It can be difficult to tell the difference between these causes of pain.

 If your breast has a painful lump or if you have a fever and body aches you may have plugged ducts or mastitis.
 If you nipples and breasts are sore but there are no lumps or fever, you may still have a bacterial infection.
 If nipples are red, damaged or cracked, consider these suggestions.

 If you have shooting pains during and between feeds, you may have vasospasm.
 Vasospasm occurs when the nipples are compressed, causing a lack of blood flow.
 If your nipples look pinched after breastfeeding, vasospasm is the likely cause of pain.
 Vasospasm can also be associated with Raynaud’s syndrome in which pain occurs when nipples become chilled.
 Raynaud’s affected nipples often have a color change from white to blue to red.
 Vasospasm or Raynaud’s can be relieved by quickly covering nipples after baby unlatches, in order to avoid evaporative cooling and by applying a heating pad over clothing for 20 minutes after feeding.
 If the vasospasm is caused by shallow latching, careful attention to positioning may also help.
 If Raynaud’s is suspected and dry heat isn’t effective at eliminating pain, a medication called nifedipine may be helpful.